 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Hover over the “Uncategorized” entry and click on Quick Edit …

-Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when new posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)